rhalkyard/SEthernet/pld/se30/README.md

 (as expected by the Slot Manager), with the ENC624J600's address space immediately below it.

+Note that the Slot E configuration does not seem to be particularly useful, as it conflicts with onboard video!
+I copied these settings from the Asante MacCon PDS card, which for some reason did support Slot E. The PDS slot in the IIfx _was_ intended to occupy Slot E space (both logically and physically), and seems mostly pin-compatible, although with a much faster bus speed. curious.

 ## Bus Control

 While the ENC624J600 in PSP Mode 4 maps neatly onto the 68000's control lines,